 Dandelion and Burdock though was a whole other matter.
 I remember it being a big thing when I was a kid, and then it basically drifted away, until recently when it has gained some sort of hipster revival.
 Not all hipster revivals are bad things you see.

 Dandelion and Burdock has apparently been made since the 13th century and was originally a fermented drink using roots from the dandelion and burdock plants.
 Legend has it that it was invented by St Thomas Aquinas, who after a hard night of partying, I mean praying stumbled out at dawn proclaiming he is “trusting God to provide”.
 He then lazily picked up the first two plants he could find and made a brew.
 Thus the enigma of this drink was born and born through laziness.
 Hurrah!

 Nowadays most Dandelion and Burdock drinks contain neither of the original ingredients, like most things synthetic ingredients are used.
 Although with that being said a sort of revival of using actual ingredients has occurred, in the UK at least.

 Researching this also got me to learn a new word today Temperance Bar!
 A temperance bar is a place where people go to drink non-alcoholic drinks.
 Mental right?
 Temperance bars were formerly a huge thing in the UK, almost reaching a level of actual pubs/bars.
 It was at these places that soft-drinks first either invented, or put to the masses.

 Therefore this would be the only place left on the planet where you can buy a “real” old fashioned D&B. Bars without booze are not exactly my thing, but should I ever get back to the UK, I will be giving this place a look.
-Although I would certainly imagine it to be a hipster hell.
+Although I would certainly imagine it to be a but like a hipster hell.

 What does Dandelion and Burdock taste like?